mbetbadal/portfolio/README.md

 ### Onboarded new service to Cloud Pak for Data 4.6.0 (Data Replication)<a name="onboard"></a>

-Review the entire doc set of [Data Replication](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.6.x?topic=data-replicating).
+See the entire doc set of [Data Replication](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.6.x?topic=data-replicating).

 **Highlights:**
 - Established info archictecture, wrote all new topics